 Getting Your Flies Down

-Part of mending is to help you fly sink, but it’s primarily to control the angle and speed of your fly.
-To get you fly deep enough you need to use sink tips.
+Part of mending is to help your fly sink, but it’s primarily to control the angle and speed of your fly.
+To get your fly deep enough, you need to use sink tips.
 But there is more to it than just sink tips.

 Sink tips are a section added to the end of the Spey or fly lines for the purpose of sinking the end of the fly line and the fly.